Exercise 2

 4

 Simulate data using permuations.
-This may take a few seconds to minutes depending on your computer.
+This may take a few seconds depending on your computer.

 5